stolostron/kui-web-terminal/README.md

 1. If you don't already have the test submodule, initialize and fetch the automated tests repo by running `git submodule update --init --recursive`
 2. `cd tests`
 3. Follow the steps in [mcm-kui-tests](https://github.com/open-cluster-management/mcm-kui-tests).
+4. To update the test submodule on a branch with latest tests from [mcm-kui-tests](https://github.com/open-cluster-management/mcm-kui-tests)
+   - run `git submodule update --remote tests` update with the latest commit SHA from the test repo
+   - commit the changes

 ---